Skip to Content

 Pennington Distilling Co.

-Established in 2011, Pennington Distilling Co. is located in Nashville’s Nations neighborhood.
-The grain-to-glass distillery has aged and clear spirits along with other products.
+Located in Nashville’s Nations neighborhood, Pennington Distilling Co. is a grain-to-glass distillery making aged and clear spirits along with other products.

 Five shot glasses full of spirits on a wooden bar

-Tours and tastings at Pennington Distilling Co. are offered Thursday through Saturday.
+Tours and tastings at Pennington Distilling Co. are offered every day except Monday.

 Nashville Craft Distillery